Vreath-core/vreath-cli/README.md

 `vreath generate-keys`
 You have to set new password to encrypt the private key and keep it secretly!

 Decrypt genesis peers:
 `vreath decrypt-genesis-peers`

+Set your peer info:
+`vreath set-peer-id`

 Setup data such as the genesis block, genesis state and so on:
 `vreath setup`